codeforequity-at/botium-connector-alexa-smapi/README.md

 These will add Audio and Display capabilities when set to true to the invocation request sent to the Skill Management API.

 ### ALEXA_SMAPI_REFRESH_USER_ID
-#### This only works with the invocation API
 _default: false_

+**This only works with the invocation API**

-This will generate a new userId to send within each different conv.txt file.
+This will generate a new userId to send within each different convo.txt file.
 By default the userId is `botium-core-test-user` and when generated the user will be `botium-core-test-user-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with a randomly generated UUID.

 ### ALEXA_SMAPI_KEEP_AUDIO_PLAYER_STATE
-#### This only works with the invocation API
 _default: false_

+**This only works with the invocation API**

 If your skill contains audio player responses this will track the changes to the audio player such as the `token` and the `playerActivity` and allow you to use intents such as `AudioPlayer.PlaybackNearlyFinished` and other `AudioPlayer` intents and get the state back on the response.